 The Special Christmas Bows

-This new store had all I needed to create some fine and interesting crafts.
-Bow Making in all colors and fabric.
-Floral and Wreath Designing.
-Center Pieces for tables, Decorating homes for the Holidays, Homemade gifts including Baking Goodies for Family and Friends and Much More.
-My creative interests and talents I inherited from my mom and to this day are still in my heart and wonderful memories.
+When I lived in Northern Virginia and was driving around the shopping area one morning, I noticed a new craft store had just opened in our vicinity.
+Just what I needed to create some fine and interesting crafts.
+Bow Making, floral and wreath design, centerpieces for tables, decorating homes for the holidays, homemade gifts for family and friends and much more.
+My creative interests and talents I inherited from my mom, and to this day are still in my heart and wonderful memories.

-All was going well.
-Two years later, during the Christmas Holiday, on an ordinary day, the store manager asked to see me in his office and introduced two distinguished, mysterious gentlemen to me.
-These gentlemen were in the Secret Service.
+Two years later, during the Christmas holiday, on an ordinary day, the store manager asked to see me in his office.
+I was a bit nervous thinking, “What have I done?”
+He introduced me to two distinguished, mysterious gentlemen.
+These gentlemen were in our Secret Service.
 Sorry, I cannot divulge which office they secured at this time.
-This new store had gained quite a bit of notoriety, and great reviews in such a short time, since its opening.

-I felt honored to accomplish such a task and accepted the challenge.
-However, they only asked for two bows, because each bow had to be six ft. long x three ft. wide.
+I felt honored and accepted the challenge.
+The request was for two large red velvet bows.
+Each one measuring 6 feet long and 3 feet wide.
 Oh my, a challenge for certain.
-I made two very beautiful Christmas Bows that were placed on the Christmas Trees located at the ends of two individual corridors in the Pentagon.
+I made two very beautiful Christmas Bows that were placed on the Christmas trees located at the ends of two individual corridors in the Pentagon.
 Photographs were taken, and an article written in the local newspaper.
-The store, manager and I, received recognition for our contribution.
+The store manager and I, received recognition for our contribution.

 A beautiful Bitter Sweet remembrance added to another Chapter of my life stories.